Skip to content

 Is Mercy University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Mercy University earn a median of $52,055, roughly in line with national averages for graduates.
+Ten years out, alumni of Mercy University earn a median of $52,055, roughly in line with the national average for college graduates.

 $44,969